 Coursera was one of the earliest online education platforms, and it’s cool because it has a lot of “big name” universities in its course offerings.
 That makes your coursework, as well as your certifications, look that much more impressive on your resume.
 What I love about Coursera is that you have a 7-day free trial for their courses.
 So, if you enroll and don’t like the content, you can always get your money back.
 That is PRICELESS for someone still figuring out the next step.
 Plus, many of these programs have professional certifications you can pursue, which, as I noted, look great on the resume!

-- Content Strategy for Professionals Specialization (great for writers!)
+- Content Strategy for Professionals Specialization (Northwestern University)

 - IBM AI Engineering Professional Certificate

 - IBM Customer Engagement Professional Certificate

 - IBM Introduction to Applied Data Science Certificate